 If you rely on photos and hope, sooner or later hope will break your budget.
-The Hotel Furniture Quality Checklist Before Shipment gives you a repeatable way to catch defects while the furniture is still in the factory—when fixes are fast, cheap, and frankly less dramatic.
+The hotel furniture quality checklist gives you a repeatable way to catch defects while the furniture is still in the factory—when fixes are fast, cheap, and far less disruptive.
 Once the cartons land on your dock, every small flaw becomes a big headache: rushed repairs, room downtime, guest complaints, and that awkward call with ownership.

 Here’s the useful contradiction: factories can build excellent pieces, yet shipments still arrive with “mystery damage.”
 Why?
 Because quality is not only craftsmanship.
 It’s also consistency, protection, and proof.
 A chair can pass a quick visual check and still wobble after a week.
 A flawless lacquer can still scratch if the carton has weak corners.
 So this Hotel Furniture Quality Checklist Before Shipment focuses on four realities: